What is the Ross Mathematics Program?

 Is there transportation to/from the airport if an attendee flies in or out unaccompanied?

-Students who fly to Columbus will arrive at the John Glenn Columbus International Airport (CMH).
-Ross staff members will meet them in the terminal, and drive them to the dormitory in a multi-passenger van.
-At the end of the session, on Friday afternoon, we provide transportation back to the airport.
+Students who fly to attend the program at Ross/Ohio will arrive at the John Glenn Columbus International Airport (CMH).
+Students who fly to attend the program at Ross/Indiana will arrive at the Indianopolis International Airport (IND).
+Ross staff members will meet arriving students in the terminal, and make arrangements to transport them to the dormitory.
+At the end of the summer session, Program staff will arrange for transportation back to the airport.

 Do some students bring cars?
 Are there restrictions on students riding with other students?